 The teaching skills and teaching experience that the employer requires are one of the must-have items for a CV.
 If you do not have the skills or experience or you have but not mentioned in the CV or mentioned in general, incomplete and detailed.
 The employer will not know if your competency is suitable for this position or not, your CV will be eliminated.
 No employer will take time and effort to learn about your capabilities, strengths and practical experience unless you show them yourself.

 You should not specifically mention the salary you want in the next job application or the salary you were paid in the previous job.
 This is not necessary for every CV, sometimes even causing employers to misunderstand your ideas.
 You can talk to your employer about your desired salary at the end of the interview.

 A Mention too much about your weaknesses.

 Do not show employers your weaknesses because the first impression in the CV is very important.
-Special is an English teaching job If possible, avoid questions about weaknesses or answer generally to sidestep another issue.
+Especially is an English teaching job.
+If possible, avoid questions about weaknesses or answer generally to sidestep another issue.
 If you are applying for an English teaching job, never tell the employer that you do not know how to communicate.

 Unreasonable CV presentation.

 If you want the employer to pay attention to your strengths and capabilities, you need to present your CV very well and highlight those things.
 So the presentation is one of the important factors to help you impress the employer.